-The Kenya National Bureau of Statistics in consultation with the relevant stakeholders is in the process of operationalizing the use of Citizen Generated Data for official reporting.
-As an NSO, we are interested in exploring the use of CGD in order to fill existing data gaps, in particular, in the monitoring and reporting of the SDG indicators.
+The Kenya National Bureau of Statistics in consultation with the relevant stakeholders is in the process of operationalizing the use of citizen-generated data for official reporting.
+As a national statistical office (NSO), we are interested in exploring the use of CGD in order to fill existing data gaps, in particular, in the monitoring and reporting of the SDG indicators.
 In addition, we see CGD as valuable in providing granular data for planning, monitoring and implementation of development initiatives at the sub-national and hyperlocal level.
 This is invaluable for tracking the progress of the decade old devolved system of government in Kenya.

 I have played a pivotal role of forging collaboration between the producers of CGD and the NSO, which is the role of the Directorate of Statistical Coordination and Methods that I am part of.
 We have achieved a number of milestones in this process.
 We have successfully established contact and solid relationships with the relevant stakeholders, carried out training of our statisticians on CGD and very importantly developed a quality criterion to validate CGD- which we hope to include in our forthcoming Kenya Statistical Quality Assurance Framework (KeSQAF).
 We have had very constructive discussions around the kind of data available from the Civil Society Organizations and the data gaps that they meet.
 This process, while still at the preliminary stage, has been eye opening and as a champion of the process I have drawn a number of lessons.
 I will dwell on five key lessons I have learned so far.

 1. The role of the National Statistical Office in the data value chain goes beyond data production